small icon

 University of Calgary - Software Reliability and Testing 635

-Lydia Ash's recent paper Data Set Analysis published in the CAST 2007 proceedings describes the foundations to testing data accuracy and relationships in large-scale sets of data through simple approaches to complex problems.
+Lydia Ash's paper Data Set Analysis published in the CAST 2007 proceedings describes the foundations to testing data accuracy and relationships in large-scale sets of data through simple approaches to complex problems.

 Data Set Analysis

-All images and text Copyright © 2004 - 2008 - Lydia Ash
+All images and text Copyright © 2004 - 2020 - Lydia Ash